 Let's summarize this section.
 They tested a real dredge, the test didn't come out like they thought.
-They made no mention or reference to the dredge test (until we busted them).
+They made no mention or reference to the dredge test.
 Instead they dug a hole, high on the bank where no dredge could ever dredge, scraped and sifted the fine sediment mixing it with mercury and took it back to the lab.

 With us so far?

 So you might be wondering how the lab results went.
-We're not the smartest guys in the world, and the report is highly technical full of all kinds of confusing terms to us simple folk, so we'll just summarize what they did and leave all the long words out of it.
-They took the sediment, mixed it in beakers with water, stirred it up and let it sit for a week.
+We're not the smartest guys in the world, and the report is highly technical full of all kinds of confusing big words to us simple folk, so we'll just summarize what they did and leave all the long words out of it.
+They took the sediment, mixed it in beakers with water, stirred it up, heated it, and let it sit for a week.
 Then measured the mercury.
 Shockingly they found the mercury they dug from the hole attached to the fine sediment and stayed suspended in the water thus leading them to conclude they had perfectly simulated a dredge.